-Centralised planning often starts with a high-level goal set by the CEO such as "Increase sales of our flagship product by 25%".
-Once the goal is set, each department needs to consider what initiatives they will do to help deliver that goal: Marketing might propose a plan to "Open up a new market sector and promote the flagship product"; Sales might propose to "Increase customer incentives to purchase our flagship product"; Manufacturing will at the very least have to plan to "Manufacture 25% more of our flagship product"; and so on.
+Centralised planning often starts with a high-level goal set by the CEO such as "Increase sales of product X by 25%".
+Once the goal is set, each department needs to consider what initiatives they will do to help deliver that goal: Marketing might propose a plan to "Open up a new market sector and promote product X"; Sales might propose to "Increase customer incentives to purchase product X"; Manufacturing will at the very least have to plan to "Manufacture 25% more of product X"; and so on.